Susan G. Komen Race for the Cure 2015

-As a celebration of my 13 year journey, I again volunteered to head this year's Race for the Cure.
+As a celebration of my 15 year journey, I again volunteered to head this year's Race for the Cure.
 I want to give back to others and this is one small way I can do that.
 I am asking you to join me and all of CUMC’s breast cancer survivors and supporters at the Susan B. Komen Race for the Cure on Saturday June 13, 2015.
 Did you know that one of our members was honored for having survived breast cancer for the most years and led the Survivors Parade.
 She is planning on being there this year and I encourage you to join us in support of her!
 Help us celebrate and "invite one" to join you!
 If you want to register for the race under “Team CUMC”, see website below.
-I hope to see you on June 14!
+I hope to see you on June 13!
 If you can’t make it you can register for the "Sleep in".
 Please keep us in your prayers.
 You can also sign in below and contribute to "Team CUMC".

 The Susan G. Komen Breast Cancer foundation was established in 1982 by Nancy Brinker to honor the memory of her sister, Susan G. Komen who died of breast cancer at age 36.
 Today, the Foundation is an international organization with a network of more than 75,000 volunteers working through local affiliates and events like the Komen Race for the Cure to eradicate breast cancer and life-threatening disease.